-The future capital requirements of the Company are yet to be determined due the sale of the Zara Project.
-As at the date of this AIF, the Company has approximately A\$81 million cash at bank allowing the Company to assess future projects for possible acquisitions.
+The future capital requirements of the Company are yet to be determined pending any future business or project acquisitions.
+As at the date of this AIF, the Company has approximately A\$56 million cash at bank allowing the Company to assess future projects for possible acquisitions.